The Ultimate Guide to Safety Beacons (PLBs, EPIRBs & AIS Beacons)

 The majority of the device’s we sell have built in GPS receivers which send out your position as well.
 This then gives a location accuracy of under 100m.
 In addition EPIRB’s utilise a 121.5 MHz homing beacon.
 Rescuers use this when they are in the right area to pinpoint your exact location.

-Recently we have seen the introduction of an EPIRB with a built in AIS (Automatic Indentification System) beacon.
-The McMurdo G8 EPIRB / AIS when activated, sends out the normal message on the 406 MHz freqency as well as an AIS message to AIS equipped vessels within range.
+Recently we have seen the introduction of an EPIRB with a built in AIS (Automatic Identification System) beacon.
+The Ocean Signal EPIRB3 when activated, sends out the normal message on the 406 MHz freqency as well as an AIS message to AIS equipped vessels within range.
 This increases and rapidly speeds up your chance of rescue if there is help within range.

 What is a PLB?